xiaohu2015/pvt_detectron2/README.md

 # pvt_detectron2

-Pyramid Vision Transformer for Object Detection by detectron2
+Pyramid Vision Transformer for Object Detection by detectron2, together with [Conditional Positional Encodings for Vision Transformers](https://arxiv.org/abs/2102.10882) and [Twins: Revisiting the Design of Spatial Attention in Vision Transformers](https://arxiv.org/pdf/2104.13840.pdf).

 This repo contains the supported code and configuration files to reproduce object detection results of [Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions](https://arxiv.org/pdf/2102.12122.pdf).
 It is based on [detectron2](https://github.com/facebookresearch/detectron2).